Advocacy is the process of educating and persuading people to support an issue or cause.

 NACE advocates on behalf of its membership and the profession on issues related to the career development and employment of the college educated work force.
 Through its efforts, the association works to educate members regarding legislative and regulatory matters that may impact the profession, and advocates before governmental officials and the public for outcomes that best support the interests of NACE members and the profession.

-Why is Advocacy important?
+Why is advocacy important?

 Failure to engage maintains the status quo and can even result in a loss of resources (budget cuts) or the creation of federal policies that negatively impact your work.